Inca Trail 4 day Trek – Services & Prices

 • First aid kit including emergency oxygen bottle

 Excludes: International or Domestic Flights, Hotel accommodations in Cusco.
 Breakfast on the first morning.
 Some hotels offer an early morning breakfast service.
 If not, we stop near the town of Ollantaytambo on the way to the start of the trek where you’ll have the opportunity to buy breakfast, Meal (lunch) in a restaurant in Aguas Calientes on the final day.
-Entrance to the thermal springs in Aguas Calientes (optional) US$6, Sleeping bags can be hired in our office for the 4-day trek (every sleeping bag is washed prior to each use), Tips for the guide, cook, and porters.
-The optional night in Aguas Calientes, along with the associated accommodation, meals, entrance fees, bus tickets etc are not included.
-This can be arranged easily, independently (We can change the date of your train ticket if you advise us before paying the deposit).
+Entrance to the thermal springs in Aguas Calientes (optional), Sleeping bags can be rented in our office for the 4-day trek (every sleeping bag is washed prior to each use), Tips for the guide, cook, and porters.
+The optional night in Aguas Calientes, along with the associated accommodation, meals, entrance fees, bus tickets etc. are not included.
 Entrance fee to climb Huayna Picchu (optional) – Huayna Picchu is the tall mountain behind Machu Picchu – entrance tickets to Huayna Picchu should be purchased well in advance online.
 See our frequently asked questions page for further details.

 Important: Possible changes to Inca Trail trek price: